-By Jeramy Babb, Student and ETA Sigma Delta Chapter President

-Weatherford

-North Central

-North Central

-Regional Tournament

-JUCO World Series

-San Jac

-Vernon

-Vernon

-4/20

-4/22

-4/24

-4/27

-5/4

-5/11

-5/26

-In 1978, when a group of students from the University of New Hampshire's Whitmore School of Business and Economics got together for a project, they found a need to recognize hospitality and tourism students.
+By Jeramy Babb, Student and ETA Sigma Delta Chapter President In 1978, when a group of students from the University of New Hampshire's Whitmore School of Business and Economics got together for a project, they found a need to recognize hospitality and tourism students.
 According to ICHRIE (the International Council on Hotel, Restaurant, and Institutional Education), ETA Sigma Delta Honor Society was born.
 In those times, honor societies existed for other disciplines, but not for the field of study serving one of the world's largest industries, the Hospitality and Tourism industry.
 Today there are over ninety active ETA Sigma Delta Chapters worldwide.
 We here at Grayson College are proud to be one of those chapters, but there is still history yet to be made.
 On March 19th at 6:00 pm, history will be made once again as the Spring 2019 semester pledges, Tristen Torres, Jarrod Thomas, and Rory Larkins, take the societal Oath.
 I couldn't be prouder of my chapter and these gentlemen.
 Each of them is from different backgrounds and interests and some with quite touching stories to tell.

-If you see our new inductees around, be sure to congratulate them because receiving an invitation to be inducted into the ETA Sigma Delta International Hospitality Management Society is a hallmark of great accomplishment for the Hospitality Management major.
+If you see our new inductees around, be sure to congratulate them because receiving an invitation to be inducted into the ETA Sigma Delta International Hospitality Management Society is a hallmark of great accomplishment for the Hospitality Management major. ues of excellence, leadership, creativity, service, and ethics.

-To be a member of ESD, our pledges must have completed over fifty percent (50%) of the credit hours required for their degree. have a cumulative GPA of at least a 3.0 in a 4.0 system or its equivalent in another grading system, be in the top 20th percentile in class standing, and agree to uphold the values of excellence, leadership, creativity, service, and ethics.

-TBA

-TBA

-1:00

-4:00

-1:00

-1:00

-1:00

-1:00

-TBA

-TBA

 With that, I want to thank all members of ETA Sigma Delta at Grayson College and our incredible advisor, Professor Rusty Weatherly.
 It is a great honor for me to represent ETA Sigma Delta International Honor Society as the President of the Grayson College Chapter.
 This has been more than just a lifetime of memories in the making; it has been a career game changer for me, and it will be the same for our new pledges.
 Congratulations!

 ETA Sigma Delta Inductees (L-R): Tristen Torres, Jarrod Thomas, and Rory Larkins Linares, McGriff, Russell, and Ralston Represent Grayson at 2019 Texas Music Educators Association Conference By Dr. David Tercero, Director of Music and Program Lead, Fine Arts Over the Valentine's Day weekend, the Grayson College Music Department traveled to San Antonio, Texas to attend the Texas Music Educators Association conference.
-TMEA is the largest music educators' conference in the nation and for the 2019 conference, boasts more than 29,000 attend- This extraordinary event features over 300 workshops by nationally recognized clinicians for band, orchestra, vocal, elementary, and college educators; more than 100 performances by the state's finest musicians; and one
+TMEA is the largest music educators' conference in the nation and for the 2019 conference, boasts more than 29,000 attendees.
+This extraordinary event features over 300 workshops by nationally recognized clinicians for band, orchestra, vocal, elementary, and college educators; more than 100 performances by the state's finest musicians; and one